According to sas.com, a multi-channel marketing strategy:

 How do you develop a multichannel strategy?

 First, you need to define your goals for each channel and grow your audience on each platform.
-Focus on producing leads, conversions and promoting engagement as well.
-Last but not least, don’t forget to review your results and act upon them!
+Focus on producing leads, conversions and promoting engagement.
+Last but not least, don’t forget to review your results and act on them!

 What is a multichannel marketing strategy?

-A multichannel marketing strategy it’s a plan that focuses one the communication with the audience via different channels, creating a specific strategy for each one that is independent from each other.
+A multichannel marketing strategy is a plan that focuses on communication with the audience via different channels, creating a specific strategy for each, independently of the others.

 What are the benefits of a multichannel strategy?

-The biggest perks of a multichannel strategy it’s that it’s easy to implement, it allows you to connect with your customers, is data based and it improves brand recognition and engagement.
+The biggest perks of a multichannel strategy arethat it’s easy to implement, it allows you to connect with your customers, it is data based and it improves brand recognition and engagement.